jordanhiltunen/reprise/README.md

   the influence of Rust leaks into its Ruby API.
 Alternative gems offer much more flexible APIs that support a variety of more idiomatic calling conventions: they have better, more forgiving ergonomics.
 Reprise may invest more efforts here in the future, but not until we have landed on a feature-complete, performant core - our primary design goal.
-  Until then, out API will remain sparse but sufficient.
+  Until then, our API will remain sparse but sufficient.
 - **Stability.** Reprise is still experimental; we do not yet have a `1.0.0` release or a public roadmap.
 Breaking changes may be frequent across releases.
 If you do not want to pin Reprise to a specific version and want a library that you can upgrade without reviewing the changelog, you may want to consider an alternative for now.